CYCOGS® Hybrid Snake Arms

 Such interconnecting actuators may include motor driven cables, wires, tendons, and control lines, as well as various electromechanical,

-hydraulic, pneumatic, and mechanical mechanisms such as gears, pistons, cams and other actuating systems,
+hydraulic, pneumatic, and mechanical mechanisms like gears, pistons, cams and other actuating systems,

 Generally, each arm element is grouped into a controlled arm segment, where that segment as a whole is moved.

-the combined movement causes the arm to move.
+the combined displacements causes the arm to move.

-The actuators are typically grouped or segmented to move a subset series of plates or elements.
+The arm actuators are typically grouped or segmented to move a subset series of plates or elements.

-This is followed by a second group of actuators, wires or cables that are connected to the next 1/5 segment of the arm, and so on.
+This would be followed by a second group of actuators, wires or cables that connect to the next 1/5 segment of the arm, and so on.

 One segment typically uses at least four actuators, one per quadrant, for such movement directions as